DanaNussair/ChargingHub/README.md

    → Caused by: Error code : no such table: ChargingPoints]
    ```

+## Backlog fixes
+- Code repetition between `add.tsx` & `edit.tsx`, I still want to eliminate that in order to have better shareable components.

+- Typescript complains about certain parts of the code.

+- The TextInputs display values directly from the DB instead of the label intended.

+- Need to make sure that I prevent queries from being ran without sanitizing the values first.

+- Add unit testing.

 ## Notes
 A `.sql` file can be found in the root folder which includes a couple of SQL statement to if needed.